The International Baccalaureate® (IB) Diploma Programme (DP) is for students aged 16-19.

 Group 4 Experimental Sciences All DP students are required to complete a Science course.
 Chemistry HL and SL, as well as ESS SL are offered.

 Group 5 Mathematics All DP students are required to complete a mathematics course.

-Mathematics SL and Maths Studies SL are offered.
+Mathematics SL and Mathematics applications and interpretation SL and HL are offered.

 Group 6 The Arts This group includes the Visual Arts, with an emphasis on practical production by the students.
 Alternative options may be discussed with the DP coordinator.